ljbelenky/Capstone/Readme.md

 ## Introduction

 This is my capstone project for the Galavanize Data Science Immersive (DSI) program in Denver, Colorado.
-It was completed over a three week period in January of 2018.
+It was completed over a two week period in January of 2018 and still needs a bit of clean-up and refinement.

 As an engineer and scientist, I know very little about fine art.
 I'd like to know more, but sometimes I get intimidated by what I don't know, or if I go to an art museum and see a painting I don't like, it can leave me disappointed and feeling isolated from art.
 So I decided that one way to learn more about art is to get better at understanding the styles of art, so I can get a feel for what I like, what I don't like and how to navigate between them.